 For many, the Gardens at Doddington are just as spectacular as the Hall itself.
 Remaining faithful to the original Elizabethan layout, mellow walls provide the framework for the formal East Front and West Gardens.
 Beyond the West Gardens begin the lovingly restored Wild Gardens.

 The point at which the dramatic nature of the architecture of the Hall becomes apparent.
-A regular pattern of box edging and topiary follows the outer original Elizabethan walls, leaving the central view of the Hall from the Gate House uninterrupted.
+A regular pattern of box edging and topiary follows the outer original Elizabethan walls, leaving the central view of the Hall from the Gatehouse uninterrupted.
 Standing guard in the forecourt are four topiary unicorns, representing the Jarvis family crest.

-Reorganised in 1900 with the help of experts from Kew, the West Garden is a riot of colour from April through to September.
+Reorganised in 1900 with the help of experts from Kew, the West Garden provides a splendid show of colour from April through to September.

-There are also winter-flowering and scented shrubs, Rhododendron, and an underlying structure is given by topiary and some wonderful trees – the ancient, contorted Sweet Chestnuts that overlook the croquet lawn are still productive.
+There are also winter-flowering and scented shrubs, Rhododendrons and an underlying structure is given by topiary and some wonderful trees – the ancient, contorted Sweet Chestnuts that overlook the croquet lawn are still productive.